tgross35/mariadb-udf-blog/rust-udf-blog.md

 This is just where we specify the return type of our UDF.
 See [the docs] for more information about possible return types.
 Here, since we are working on integers, we will return an `i64`.
+(Ignore the `<'a>` - that is only relevant when returning references, which isn't applicable here).

 ```rust,skt-default
 # struct X;